syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/foreign-key-column.md

 In this example, the **"EmployeeID"** column is a foreign key column, and the **filter** function is used as the filter bar template for this column.
 The `filter` function can be defined in your component code and should return the desired component or HTML template for the filter bar.
 The column header shows the custom filter bar template and you can select filter value by using the **DropDown** options.

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/how-to/filterbar-temp-foreign/razor %}
+{% include code-snippet/grid/how-to/filterbar-temp-foreign/tagHelper %}
 {% endhighlight %}
-{% highlight c# tabtitle="foreign.cs" %}
-{% include code-snippet/grid/how-to/edit-template-foreign/foreign.cs %}
-{% endhighlight %}
-{% highlight c# tabtitle="employeeView.cs" %}
+{% highlight c# tabtitle="filterbar-temp-foreign.cs" %}
-{% include code-snippet/grid/how-to/edit-template-foreign/employeeView.cs %}
+{% include code-snippet/grid/how-to/filterbar-temp-foreign/filterbar-temp-foreign.cs %}
 {% endhighlight %}
 {% endtabs %}